missouri landscape

 i.
 Landscape Contractor License

 Missouri does not require any specific kind of landscaping contractor license.
 However, if your services involve construction-related tasks (like installing hardscape, patios, decks, or sprinkler systems), local city or county building departments may require you to have a contractor’s license or permits.
-Always check with your county before starting any project.
+Always check with your county before starting any project, especially if you plan to offer services such as landscaping Columbia MO.

 ii.
 License Levels Based on Project Size

 Missouri does not categorize licenses based on square footage, unlike some other states.
 However, local regulations may impose size limits on projects or require additional approvals for larger commercial landscaping projects.
-It’s wise to check with your county clerk or local planning and zoning department to see if they have tiered license requirements.
+It’s wise to check with your county clerk or local planning and zoning department to see if they have tiered license requirements, especially if you’re planning services like landscaping Florissant MO.

 iii.
 Subcontractors

 If you’re a subcontractor working under a licensed general contractor, you typically won’t need your contractor license.
-However, your primary contractor must hold the proper credentials and insurance.
+However, your primary contractor must hold the proper credentials and insurance, which is an important part of running a compliant Missouri landscape business.

 iv.
 Local License Resources